bvipul/generator/README.md

 ],
 ```

-After adding the provider, you can add the route of this module generator in sidebar file.
+If you need to change what the stubs are generating for you, you can always publish the package's views files by below command:
 ```
-'admin.modules.index'
+php artisan vendor:publish --tag=generator_views
 ```

 and you can get the title "Module Management" from package's translation file by using: